Pekanbaru: Languages

 Indonesian is the official language that is spoken by the citizens of Pekanbaru.
 For informal use, Pekanbaru people regardless of their ethnicity also generally use Minangkabau language in their economic and daily activities, especially in the market area.
 In addition the local Riau Malay language and Javanese are also widely spoken because of the large population of Malays and Javanese in Pekanbaru.
 Hainanese as well as Riau Hokkien and Cantonese is mainly spoken by the Tionghoa community as most of the Chinese Indonesians in Pekanbaru belong to the Hainanese and Hoklo dialect groups.
 In fact, a minority of Chinese Indonesians in Pekanbaru also come from other regions in (mainland) Riau such as Selat Panjang, Bengkalis and Siak, along with the Chinese Indonesians who are natives of Pekanbaru itself, are also mostly from the Hainanese dialect group.
 Moreover, many Chinese Indonesians especially from North Sumatra, particularly from Medan as well as West Sumatra region and to a lesser extent the Riau Islands have internally migrated to Pekanbaru due to opportunities and rapid economical growth in the area since the 1990s and 2000s, in which the dialect groups of these internal migrants are from the Hokkien, Teochew, Cantonese and Hakka subgroups.

 Administrative districts

-The city is divided into fifteen administrative districts, formerly twelve (Indonesian: kecamatan), tabulated below with their areas since the 2021 re-organisation, and their populations at the 2020 Census and according to the official estimates for mid 2024.
-The table also includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as urban kelurahan), and its post codes.
+The city is divided into fifteen administrative districts, formerly twelve (Indonesian: kecamatan), tabulated below with their areas since the 2021 re-organisation, and their populations at the 2020 Census and according to the official estimates for mid 2025.
+The table also includes the locations of the district administrative centres and the number of administrative villages in each district (all classed as urban kelurahan).